MattTheGreat-root/MachineLearning-InAction/README.md

 - **Classifier**: A feed-forward neural network for classification, illustrating dataset loading, training/validation loops, and evaluation.

 <br/>
-The repository is still under active development and may contain incomplete implementations.
+This repository is still under active development and may contain incomplete implementations.